KetchupOnMyKetchup/LearnCSharpBase/README.md

 This guide and code base is intended:
 - **Self study**: For anyone who wants to learn how to program in C# with no dev or C# experience at all.
 The videos in the pre-reqs section should be enough to get you started on basics, and this project and repo is intended to be more in depth with hands-on projects and homework with solutions.
 - **Mentors**: For mentors to give a set of working projects, homework, and links to teach someone C#.
-- To provide clean code in order of increasing difficulty to get hands-on practice, a syllabus for progress, and enough videos to get started on your own without any help.
+- To provide clean code in order of increasing difficulty to get hands-on practice with C# specifically (no front-end or databases, just learning how to do dev), a syllabus for progress, and enough videos to get started on your own without any help.
+Additional external content is linked for you to continue your journey later and learn how to do web development technologies or try out making a full application connecting to a database.
 - **To be completely free!!!** Nothing in this guide costs money, this guide and everything linked in it is free, you can teach yourself to do C# dev without paying a dime!

 # Syllabus